 After a day of hiking, sighting perhaps a Tapir or an ant eater and host of interesting life in the Osa you come home to this!
 That's my idea of roughing it :-)) The attention to detail at Copa makes this easily one of the top 3 eco lodges in Costa Rica and one of our best visits ever.

 Contact: Summer (will most definitely take care of you, yes you probably will fly in - to quote Summer "the road isn’t too bad, totally doable, it’s the river crossings that make it tricky").
 No don't try driving it like we did once.

 WEB: Copa De Arbol

-Just north of Golfito only by boat deep in the jungle
+North of Golfito, access only by boat & deep in the jungle

 Shelter From The Storm